-Applications will be deemed nonresponsive and will not be reviewed or considered (See Section III.D. of the FOA) if they:
+The following types of applications will be deemed nonresponsive and will not be reviewed or considered (See Section III.D. of the FOA):

-- Fall outside the technical parameters specified in Section I.A. and I.B. of the FOA; - Are not based on sound scientific principles (e.g., violate the laws of thermodynamics); - Do not describe how they resolve the uncertainties of new concepts; - Are not designed to produce results in 12-18 months; or - Do not sufficiently justify how the work will benefit the U.S. solar industry.
+- Applications that fall outside the technical parameters specified in Sections I.A. and I.B. of the FOA. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - Do not describe how they resolve the uncertainties of new concepts; - Address reliability of storage outside of a hybrid PV/CSP-plus-storage power plant; - Are not designed to produce results in 12-18 months; or - Do not sufficiently justify how the work will benefit the U.S. solar industry.